-Complaints Co-ordinator (If you are using a Complaints Co-ordinator this could be the Principal /clerk or other staff member providing administrative support)

-The complaints co-ordinator should:
+Complaints Co-ordinator (Principal /clerk or other staff member providing administrative support) The complaints co-ordinator should:

-- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, Principal, Chair of Governors, Clerk and LAs (if appropriate) to ensure the smooth running of the complaints procedure - be aware of issues regarding: - o sharing third party information - additional support.
+- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, Principal, Chair of Governors, Clerk and LAs (if appropriate) to ensure the smooth running of the complaints procedure - be aware of issues regarding: - sharing third party information - additional support.
 This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - keep records.